Advice for Dental Patients during the COVID-19 Pandemic

 Members of our Practice Plan scheme can ring 0800 783 2337 (this is also a worldwide number should you have an emergency overseas or in the UK)

-111 is the new, completely free way to contact the NHS from landlines and mobiles.
-The new service is being piloted in the Abertawe Bro Morgannwg University Health Board (ABMU) area, which means you can currently only use the service if you are registered with a GP practice in Swansea, Neath Port Talbot or Bridgend.
+111 is a completely free way to contact the NHS from landlines and mobiles.
+The service is managed by the Abertawe Bro Morgannwg University Health Board (ABMU) area, which means you can currently only use the service if you are registered with a GP practice in Swansea or Neath Port Talbot.

 The 111 service is available 24 hours a day, seven days a week, and you can use it both for health information and advice and to access urgent care.